Sightsavers wants avoidable blindness to be eliminated, and equality for people with disabilities.

 Room for more funding

 GiveWell has established that Sightsavers can use additional funds to scale up its work on deworming.

-For every £1 that Sightsavers receive (including donated supplies):
+For every £1 that Sightsavers receives, including donated supplies:

-- 9% goes on growing awareness and their funding.
+- 9% goes on growing awareness and its funding